BytePhoenixCoding/BlockchainTokenSniper/README.md

 ### Operating System

-The list os you can run this bot.
+The bot can be run on the following OS's:
   1. Windows
   2. Linux
   3. Mac
-  4. Android (Hard to install web3)
+  4. Android (more advanced)

 ## Installation